The Top 7 Outcome Measures and 3 Measurement Essentials

 #4: Patient Experience

 Patient-reported experience measures (PREMs) fall within the patient experience outcome measure category.
 According to the Agency for Clinical Innovation (ACI), PREMs “assess the patient’s experience and perception of their health care.
 This information can provide a more realistic gauge of patient satisfaction as well as real-time information for local service improvement and to enable a more rapid response to identified issues.”
 For example, a patient might be asked to complete a satisfaction survey (on a scale of 1-5) about the care they received.

 Effectiveness of care outcome measures evaluate two things:

-- Compliance to best practice care guidelines.
+- Compliance with best practice care guidelines.

-- Achieved outcomes (e.g. lower readmission rates for heart failure patients).
+- Achieved outcomes (e.g., lower readmission rates for heart failure patients).

 Failing to adhere to evidence-based care guidelines can have negative consequences for patients.
 For example, according to The Dartmouth Atlas of Healthcare, “even though it is well established that beta-blockers can reduce the risk of heart attack in patients who have already had one heart attack, many heart attack patients are never prescribed beta-blockers.”